-Risk Assessment Standards: The ASB in March 2006 issued eight new statements on auditing standards (SAS Nos.
+Risk assessment standards: Eight statements on auditing standards (SAS Nos.
 104-111) related to the auditor's risk assessment process.

-Risk of Material Misstatement: Combination of inherent and control risks.
+Risk of material misstatement: Combination of inherent and control risks.

-Sampling Risk: The risk that the practitioner may reach a different conclusion if the procedures are applied to a sample than if they are applied to all items in a population.
+Sampling risk: The risk that the practitioner may reach a different conclusion if the procedures are applied to a sample than if they are applied to all items in a population.

-Special Engagement: Consist primarily of nonaudit engagements addressed in the auditing standards.
+Special engagement: Consist primarily of nonaudit engagements addressed in the auditing standards.

-Specified Party: Third parties such as banks, regulatory agencies, prospective investors, and prospective purchasers who may ask for enhanced credibility of client provided information.
+Specified party: Third parties such as banks, regulatory agencies, prospective investors, and prospective purchasers who may ask for enhanced credibility of client provided information.
 In many cases, the client is also a specified party.

-Subject Matter: What the engagement is made about.
+Subject matter: What the engagement is made about.
 What the practitioner applies procedures to.

-Unconditional Requirements: Those that a practitioner must follow in all cases if the circumstances apply to the requirement.
+Unconditional requirements: Those that a practitioner must follow in all cases if the circumstances apply to the requirement.
 These requirements use the words must or is required.